DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ```

-## Create shader binding table
+## Creating Shader Binding Table

-Shader binding table (SBT) is used to specify shaders which will be used in ray tracing.
+Shader binding table (SBT) is used to specify the shaders which will be used in ray tracing.
 SBT must be created with the same pipeline that will be used with the trace rays command.

 ```cpp
 ShaderBindingTableDesc SBTDesc;
 SBTDesc.Name = "SBT";